 - Describe terms related to health equity.

-- Identify how historically major advances in health status resulted from broad-based social reforms.
+- Identify how historically major advances in health status resulted from social reforms.

 - Identify the health outcomes of affected populations.